 Giving your audience a way to opt in to branded communications is a huge step, but it can be undone if you abuse the privilege.
-You have been invited to their very crowded email inbox or social feed, so don’t be annoying.
+Once you’ve been invited to their very crowded email inbox or social feed, don’t be annoying.

-You still want to leverage this as a sales tool, but always use a light touch.
+You still want to leverage direct communications channels as sales tools, but always use a light touch.
 Typically aim to try and keep the content-to-sell ratio 5 to 1, (i.e. for every five pieces of solid informative content, insert one sales message).
-This way your brand stays in close consideration and can occasionally spur consumers to begin the next phase.
+This way, your brand stays in close consideration and can occasionally spur consumers to begin the next phase.

 2. Active Evaluation

 Following the consideration phase and initial trigger is one of the most important (and newest) phases in the new consumer decision journey (CDJ): the active evaluation phase.

 Once you are amongst the brands in consideration, you will now have to contend with even more competition.
 As opposed to the traditional funnel that narrowed at each phase, the CDJ actually expands during evaluation.

 However, you can curb the threat of losing a potential customer by anticipating the research and evaluation questions they have and using content to control the conversation.
 Being prepared with resources to fulfill the new consumer’s tendency toward exhaustive research can prove invaluable to winning their attention and ultimately their business.

 Salesforce provides a great example of providing in-depth resources that not only reinforce their reputation as an industry thought leader, but also provide great control of the conversation when it comes to the evaluation phase.